openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.

-The behavior for course-wide and content-specific (inline) discussion topics is different when you first enable cohorts in your course, but you can configure either type of discussion in a way that you think is most effective for your course.
+When you first enable cohorts in your course, the initial behavior for course- wide discussion topics is different from the behavior of content-specific (inline) discussion topics.
+By default, course-wide discussion topics are unified, but content-specific discussion topics are divided by cohort.
+You can configure either type of discussion to be divided or unified.

 ===================================================
 Course-Wide Discussion Topics
 ===================================================

 To create course-wide discussion topics, you add them on the **Advanced Settings** page in Studio.
-By default, each course-wide topic is unified, and all students in the course can post, read, respond, and comment in course-wide discussion topics without regard to their cohort group assignments.
+When you first create a course-wide topic, it is unified, and all students in the course can post, read, respond, and comment in the topic without regard to their cohort group assignments.
 After you add a course-wide topic, you can configure it so that it is divided by cohort instead.

 For example, in addition to the General topic, which is supplied by default, you create three additional course-wide topics: Course Q&A, Announcements, and